Random-Restart Best-Response Dynamics for Large-Scale Integer Programming Games and Their Applications: Conclusion

+Applying these transformations to the appropriate arc sets yields an explicit representation of EBMC games in the standard (quadratic) IPG format.
+In particular, the interaction structure of EBMC, captured by the family $\{Q_p^i\}_{p\neq i}$, mirrors that of quadratic IPGs (qIPGs).

+Finally, although $u_i(\x^i,\x^{\not i})$ includes the term $c_i(\x^{\not i})$, this term depends only on $\x^{\not i}$ and therefore does not affect player $i$'s best response; it can be safely ignored when computing best responses or separating equilibrium inequalities.

+\paragraph*{Complexity considerations.} Both the selfish and locally altruistic EBMC games are instances of quadratic integer programming games (qIPGs): each player solves a binary optimization problem over an individual feasible set $\X_i$, and utilities admit the qIPG representation.
+Moreover, any term depending only on opponents' decisions can be absorbed into $c_i(\x^{\not i})$ and therefore does not affect best responses or equilibria. \citet{carvalho2018existence} show that deciding whether a general IPG admits a pure Nash equilibrium (PNE) is $\Sigma_2^p$-complete; consequently, the PNE-existence problem restricted to EBMC games lies in $\Sigma_2^p$.
+In the locally altruistic EBMC game, we establish that the game is an exact potential game and hence a PNE always exists (each $\X_i$ is finite and nonempty).
+For the selfish EBMC game, PNE existence is not guaranteed; while the decision problem lies in $\Sigma_2^p$, establishing $\Sigma_2^p$-hardness (and thus completeness) for the EBMC subclass would require a dedicated reduction, which we leave for future work.

-This section presents counterexamples for the existence of a PNE in the EBMC games $\mathcal{G}^{\text{Self}}_{k = 1}$ and $\mathcal{G}^{\text{Self}}_{k \geq 2}$.
-For $\mathcal{G}^{\text{Self}}_{k = 1}$, we identify a counterexample using modest integer weights in \{1, 10\} with a total of 9 vertices and two players with budgets 2 and 1.
+\ecompanionsection{Counterexamples for the Existence of PNE} This section presents counterexamples for the existence of a PNE in the EBMC games $\mathcal{G}^{\text{Self}}_{|\mathcal{L}|=1}$ and $\mathcal{G}^{\text{Self}}_{|\mathcal{L}| \ge 2}$.
+For $\mathcal{G}^{\text{Self}}_{|\mathcal{L}|=1}$, we identify a counterexample using modest integer weights between 1 and 10 with a total of 9 vertices and two players with budgets 2 and 1.
 Table \ref{tab:no_PNE_k=1} shows that there is a unilateral selfish deviation for any strategy profile.
-We demonstrate the existence of a selfish deviation for any strategy profile rather than showing cycles, as it does not conclusively indicate the absence of a PNE.
+We demonstrate the existence of a selfish deviation for any strategy profile rather than showing cycles, as the latter case does not conclusively indicate the absence of a PNE.

-Compared to $\mathcal{G}^{\text{Self}}_{k = 1}$, counterexamples in $\mathcal{G}^{\text{Self}}_{k \geq 2}$ are more readily identifiable.
-An example is presented in Figure \ref{fig:no_PNE_k=2}, where Lakes $A_1$ and $A_2$ are infected with type-1 AIS, and Lakes $B_1$ and $B_2$ are infested with type-2 AIS.
-Assuming each county has only one budget, no PNE exists; for every possible strategy profile, there is a selfish unilateral deviation, as detailed in Table \ref{tab:no_PNE_k=2}.
+Compared to $\mathcal{G}^{\text{Self}}_{|\mathcal{L}|=1}$, counterexamples in $\mathcal{G}^{\text{Self}}_{|\mathcal{L}| \ge 2}$ are more readily identifiable.
+An example is presented in Figure \ref{fig:no_PNE_k=2}, where the vertices $A_1$ and $A_2$ are of type-1, and the vertices $B_1$ and $B_2$ are of type-2.
+Assuming that each player has only one budget, no PNE exists; for every possible strategy profile, there is a selfish unilateral deviation, as detailed in Table \ref{tab:no_PNE_k=2}.